deinsoftware/hardhat/README.md

 Just drag and drop **HardHat** (alias shortcut) to your Dock or Desktop.

 ### Keyboard Shortcuts

+Choose desired letter combination and let **HardHat** work for you.

 > **UPPERCASE** options means default choice in a question, feel free to continue quickly with <kbd>RETURN</kbd> key :wink: